Azure-Samples/azd-template-artifacts/docs/development-guidelines/definition-of-done.md

 #### Security requirements for production only

-- [ ] [microsoft/security-devops-action](https://github.com/microsoft/security-devops-action) is integrated to the CI/CD pipeline and the analyzer were ran
 - [ ] Microsoft Managed Identity is used for all services and API endpoints

 #### Code quality and integrity